Technigo/project-mongo-api/README.md

 # Mongo API Project

 This project is built using the MongoDB database to store and retrieve data from, and having that data to produce a RESTful API.
-(Used Mongoose models)

 ## The problem